 The Company periodically enters into agreements to purchase fuel in the future to manage a portion of its exposure to fluctuating energy prices.
-These agreements, which inherently contain market risk, are generally effective in reducing fluctuations in cash flows.
-The Company does not enter into energy agreements for trading or speculative purposes.
+These agreements, which inherently contain market risk, are generally effective in reducing fluctuations in cash flows caused by price fluctuations.
+The Company does not enter into fuel purchase agreements for trading or speculative purposes and does not designate these agreements as hedging instruments.